 It is a common fallacy to consider castles to be defensive in function.
 Many are nakedly aggressive, boldly planted on foreign land.
 Only one of the castles seen on this tour was built by a Welshman; the other nine were built by English invaders.
 There had been incursions from England even before the Norman conquest, sometimes by rapacious barons acting free-lance, sometimes by armies of the Crown.
 But the Welsh refused to be subdued and, time and again, having recuperated in their mountain fastnesses, swept down and ousted the invader.

-Edward I, the most warlike of English mediaeval monarchs, embarked in 1277 on a campaign of reconquest.
-Within twenty years, despite setbacks, Wales had lost its independence – forever – and the northern heartland was ringed by new castles, technically as advanced as anything in Europe and the Mediterranean.
+Edward I, the most warlike of English medieval monarchs, embarked in 1277 on a campaign of reconquest.
+Within twenty years, despite setbacks, Wales had lost its independence and the northern heartland was ringed by new castles, technically as advanced as anything in Europe and the Mediterranean.
 Craftsmen and labourers were recruited from nearly every county in England, but the master designer was a Savoyard, James of St George, the finest military architect of his generation.

 It is fascinating to see them in the context of five hundred years of military architecture represented in the other castles.
 But setting is again important.
-Wales has some of the loveliest countryside in the British Isles.
 We journey through a landscape of highly picturesque hills, little green fields, plentiful broadleaves and occasional majestic moorland.

 At the expense of a couple of castles of note, we have avoided even the fringes of larger towns and cities in favour of countryside, market towns, villages and back roads.